How to Use Social Media for Recruiting

 NCAA rules on social media in recruiting

 The NCAA rules about social media in recruiting can be a little confusing.
-DI and DII coaches can direct message recruits starting either June 15 or September 1 of their junior year of high school, depending on the sport.
+DI football, baseball, softball, men’s lacrosse, women’s lacrosse and women’s basketball coaches can direct message recruits starting September 1 of their junior year of high school.
+DI men’s ice hockey coaches can DM recruits starting January 1 of their sophomore year of high school.
+For all other DI sports and all DII sports, coaches can start DM-ing recruits on June 15 after their sophomore year.
 At this time, coaches are also able to “like,” “share,” “retweet” or “favorite” a recruit’s posts.
 Here’s where it gets a little tricky.
-Coaches are not allowed to publically communicate with recruits until after the athletes has committed to their program.
+Coaches are not allowed to publicly communicate with recruits until after the athletes has committed to their program.
 This means that they are not allowed to post on a recruit’s Facebook wall or Twitter feed until after they’ve committed to the school.

 This is often referred to as the “click don’t type rule,” which helps coaches remember that they can interact with recruits’ social media but they can’t actually type anything to them on their public profiles.
 As a recruit, you don’t need to worry about these rules, but it’s important to know what to type of communication to expect from college coaches.

 How college coaches use social media in recruiting